neurocats/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 behind it.
 However, if you see that all your weights are zero, maybe you made a wrong initialization.
 If you notice that your bias or weights are jumping around without convergence, maybe you took not enough or too small layers.
-You have to develop a feeling for how they should look like.
-Start with easy models and play around to get bigger.
+You have to develop a feeling for what they should look like.
+Start with easy models, play around a bit and slowly increase the size of your models.

 ### Inference
-Now we want to see how the trained model is doing with its task.
-Here we basically have to feed the computation graph with x values and compare the labels in a easy, understandable way.
-Note that the following is still in the same session.
+Now we want to see how the trained model is doing regarding its task.
+Here we basically have to feed the computation graph with x-values and compare the output to the labels in an easy, understandable way.
+Note that the following is still done in the same session.
 Otherwise the variables wouldn't be saved.
-Advanced saving and restoring we will see in the next tutorial.
+Advanced saving and restoring will be the topic of our next tutorial.
 ```python
     # inference
     # check if everything worked out fine by visualizing equidistant testpoints